a-revozyan/opsfleet/README.md

 12. **Save the provided data:**
     A corresponding `destroy-script.sh` will use the same values to run `terraform destroy` for resource cleanup.
     You should delete all your deployment/pods before running `destroy-script.sh`.
+    It may be needed to run `destroy-script.sh` twice.

 **Example values for deployment and destruction scripts:**